Environmental Social Governance (ESG)

 We identified the following climate related opportunities:

-Energy Generation: Opportunity for revenue generation or cost saving through renewable energy projects, including solar panels on Company owned buildings.
+Energy generation: Opportunity for revenue generation or cost saving through renewable energy projects, including solar panels on Company owned buildings.

-Operational Efficiency: Opportunity for cost savings and revenue generation through waste reduction and material reuse.
+Operational efficiency: Opportunity for cost savings and revenue generation through waste reduction and material reuse.

-Improved ESG Ratings: Opportunity for enhanced market reputation due to wider recognition and greater disclosure of improving ESG activities.
+Improved ESG ratings: Opportunity for enhanced market reputation due to wider recognition and greater disclosure of improving ESG activities.

 Strategic Priorities